 A semi-automatic firearm is one that shoots one round per trigger function.
 In other words, when a round is in the chamber, and the trigger is pulled to the rearward position, the gun goes “bang.”

 On the other end of the spectrum is a firearm which shoots many rounds with one function of the trigger.
-Or, when there is a round in the chamber and the trigger is pulled to the rearward position, the gun goes “bang bang bang bang bang” until the trigger is released, like the one in the following video:
+Or, when there is a round in the chamber and the trigger is pulled to the rearward position and held there, the gun goes “bang bang bang bang bang” until the trigger is released.

 Which of these 6 misused gun terms have you heard before?
 Are there any that I missed?
 Which ones have you used in the past?
 Please fill me in below, in the comments section.